Azdaroth/Azdaroth.github.io/source/_posts/2013-07-16-centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql.markdown

 ``` bash
 passwd deploy
 ```
-<p>You shouldn't use root user often, but you will need root privileges for performing many tasks, like installing stuff, so it is quite useful to edit sudo configuration - it will give deploy user an ability to perform all tasks which require root privileges by preceding command with sudo.
+<p>You shouldn't use root user often, but you will need root privileges for performing many tasks, like installing stuff, so it is quite useful to edit sudo configuration - it will give deploy user an ability to perform all tasks which require root privileges by preceding command with <code>sudo</code>.
 Run:</p>

 ``` bash
 visudo